Research Excellence Framework 2029 STAFF PRIVACY STATEMENT

-The University of Oxford intends making a single submission to Research Excellence Framework 2029 (or REF 2029) on behalf of the collegiate University, and therefore this data notice applies to current and former employees current and former employees of colleges and permanent private halls.
+The University of Oxford intends making a single submission to Research Excellence Framework 2029 (or REF 2029) on behalf of the collegiate University, and therefore this data notice applies to current and former employees of the departmental University, and current and former employees of colleges and permanent private halls.

 REF 2029 is an exercise to assess the quality of UK research and inform the selective distribution of public funds for research by the four UK higher education funding bodies; it comprises assessment of three research elements:

-and requires provision of data to calculate the volume of eligible staff with significant responsibility for research, together with outputs, impact case studies, and disciplinary-level and institutional-level narratives which include data and indicators relating to staff.
+and requires provision of data to calculate the volume of eligible staff with significant responsibility for research, together with outputs and their metadata, impact case studies, and disciplinary-level and institutional-level narratives which include data and indicators relating to staff.

 Data Protection